‘Days Of Our Lives’ Spoilers: Abigail Finds New Ways To Hurt Chad

 Days of Our Lives spoilers reveal that Abigail will continue to find new ways to break her husband Chad DiMera’s heart.
 As many fans know, Abigail decided that she and Chad needed to end their marriage after realizing that he still has feelings for Gabi Hernandez.
 Now, Abigail’s decision to leave Chad will hurt him on even more levels as she begins to try to rebuild her life without Chad in it.

 According to Celeb Dirty Laundry, Abigail and Chad are over, for now.
 The couple whom fans lovingly call “Chabby,” are headed straight for a divorce, and it seems that Chad could end up in Gabi’s arms yet again, while Abby will continue to lean on Dario for support.
-Meanwhile, Chad has declared that he will fight for his wife, and that he’s not going to give up on their marriage.
-This will lead Chad to plan a special night for Abgiail in hopes of winning her back.
+Meanwhile, Chad has declared that he will fight for his wife and that he’s not going to give up on their marriage.
+This will lead Chad to plan a special night for Abigail in hopes of winning her back.
 However, Abby will shoot down her husband’s efforts at romance, crushing him all over again.

 Days of Our Lives fans will watch as Abigail carries out her plan to rebuild her life and make a fresh start.
 After dumping Chad at the alter during their vow renewal ceremony, Abigail will push ahead with her big plans, and that means leaving Chad’s company, DiMera Enterprises, as well.
-Abigail will decide that she needs a new career for her new life, and will apply for a job opening at the police station, where her brother JJ and her aunt Hope are police officers.
+Abigail will decide that she needs a new career for her new life and will apply for a job opening at the police station, where her brother JJ and her aunt Hope are police officers.
 It seems that Abby will do anything possible to keep Chad out of her life, even though he’s promised to get her back.

 Meanwhile, Dario will obviously see an opportunity to slide in and become Abigail’s new man.
 Dario, who is Gabi’s older brother, has been falling hard for Abigail for months, and he finally admitted his feelings to her.
 The situation is equally complicated since Gabi is still in love with Chad.
 If Abigail and Dario and Gabi and Chad end up together their could be some major awkward moments coming for the foursome.